-Property owners sometimes feel that the department's estimate of their property value is wrong.
-The assessment appeal process is available to allow property owners the opportunity to dispute the value determined by the department.
+While we strive to provide the most accurate assessments possible, Customers sometimes feel that the Department's estimate of their property value is incorrect.
+The assessment appeal process allows property owners the opportunity to dispute the value determined by the Department.
 Property values rise and fall to reflect the market.
-A property owner should file an appeal when they believe that their property is not valued at its current market value.
+Customers should file an appeal when the estimated value of their property does not accurately reflect what they believe to be its current market value.

 Appeals may be filed on three occasions:

 - upon purchase of property between January 1 and June 30.